Optimizing the Revocation Experience

 CRLs can be disabled for the CA, but we do not recommend doing this.

-For more information about using Group Policy to define revocation checking behavior for computers running Windows Vista SP1 and Windows Server 2008, see Appendix A: Managing OCSP Settings with Group Policy.
+For more information about using Group Policy to define revocation checking behavior for computers running Windows Vista SP1 and Windows Server 2008 or later, see Appendix A: Managing OCSP Settings with Group Policy.

 Although AD DS enables publication of CRLs to all domain controllers in the forest, we recommend implementing HTTP instead of LDAP for revocation information publication.
 Only HTTP enables the use of the ETag and Cache-Control: Max-age headers providing better support for proxies and more timely revocation information.
 In addition, HTTP provides better heterogeneous support as HTTP is supported by most Linux, UNIX, and network device clients.